 If you’re trying to open a box, do you really need a Swiss-Army Knife with 1,000 attachments or would it make more sense to use a box cutter?

-Sales Domination System can replace your CRM, your phone system, your text messaging system, your email/text marketing automation software, your lead generation tools, your project management apps, your pipeline tracking utilities, data enrichment tools and any other sales-related software you’re using.
+Sales Domination Systems can replace your CRM, your phone system, your text messaging system, your email/text marketing automation software, your lead generation tools, your project management apps, your pipeline tracking utilities, data enrichment tools and any other sales-related software you’re using.
 This optimizes work flow for the end user (sales people) and also tracks sales metrics and KPIs directly to management in real time with 100% accuracy.

 You’ve already thrown your software away.
 Maybe it’s time to start thinking about throwing your CRM in the trash and using a System designed to do one thing: dominate sales.